-Some of us still receive and enjoy beautiful hard-copy holiday cards and letters each year.
-Some are customized with family photos and news of the year while others are simply lovely greeting cards with a short note from the sender.
-Many of us keep the cards, year after year, not knowing what to do with them and feeling guilty if we dispose of them.
-Here is a step-by-step guide for going through these special mementos:
+Some of us still enjoy mailing and receiving beautiful holiday cards and letters each year.
+Many of us keep the cards, year after year, unsure of what to do with them – and feeling guilt about recycling them!
+Here’s a step-by-step guide for processing these special mementos, along with some fun ways to repurpose them:

 1. Sort the Cards into the follow 4 general categories: